Orlando Arcia Player Props: Braves vs. Phillies

 Orlando Arcia At The Plate

-- Arcia is hitting .341 with nine doubles, six home runs and 16 walks.
+- Arcia has nine doubles, six home runs and 17 walks while batting .341.

+- Arcia will look to extend his four-game hitting streak.
+He's batting .438 with one homer during his last games.

-- He has scored in 43.1% of his games this season, with more than one run scored in 15.7%.
+- In 32.7% of his games this season, Arcia has notched at least one RBI.
+In eight of those games (15.4%) he recorded more than one RBI.

+- He has scored in 23 games this season (44.2%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.